 Bachelor’s – Health Care Management & Policy

 The Bachelor of Science in Health Care Management & Policy is a four-year program that develops the foundation of a career in health services administration through a well-designed education.

 - Focus on the role of health care systems and policy in improving the health of individuals and their communities

 - Examines the organization, delivery, and policy issues of the U.S. health care system

-- Two tracks: health administration and health policy analysis
+- Two tracks: health management and health policy analysis

-- Experiential internships in health quality or health policy
+- Experiential internships in health management or health policy

 - Pre-med and study abroad opportunities